leilibrk/ComputerVisionFeatureMatching-3DReconstruction/README.md

 ## License

-This project is part of academic coursework and is intended for educational purposes.
+This project is for academic purposes and follows the coursework submission guidelines of Imperial College London.
+Please do not directly reuse the code for academic submissions without proper attribution.